vporubsky/COMBINE_reproducible_biomodeling_workflows/README.md

   <h3 align="center">COMBINE_reproducible_biomodeling_workflows</h3>

   <p align="center">
-    All materials associated with the chapter for Methods in Molecular Biology entitled, "A practical guide to reproducible modeling for signaling networks" are contained in this repository.
+    All materials associated with the tutorial for the International Conference on Systems Biology (ICSB) and COMBINE 2022 events entitled, "Creating reproducible biochemical modeling workflows", are contained in this repository.

 <br />